-Working with over 700 creative practitioners, and from the expertly handcrafted to the latest advances in technology, from cross-disciplinary practice to the incredible knowledge, culture and traditions of continuing First Nations culture, our program engages the community in the possibility of making and design to creatively transform the lived experience.
+From the expertly handcrafted to the latest advances in technology, from cross-disciplinary practice to the incredible knowledge, culture and traditions of continuing First Nations culture, our program engages the community in the possibility of making and design to creatively transform the lived experience.
 Our programs and activities offer a space for designers and makers to experiment, test new ideas and push the boundaries of innovation.

 In May we present the Sydney launch (delayed due to Covid-19) of ADC On Tour exhibition Made/Worn: Australian Contemporary Jewellery.
-Made/Worn includes the work of 22 contemporary jewellery artists explores the act of making and the creation of meaning for the wearer.
+Made/Worn includes the outstanding work of 22 contemporary jewellery artists explores the act of making and the creation of meaning for the wearer.
 Featured artists: Anna Davern, Bin Dixon-Ward, Blanche Tilden, Bridget Kennedy, Catherine Truman, Claire McArdle, Emma Fielden, Grace Lillian Lee, Helena Bogucki, Inari Kiuru, Jess Dare, Julie Blyfield, Liam Bensen, Lola Greeno, Manon van Kouswijk, Maree Clarke, Pennie Jagiello, Sian Edwards, Tiffany Parbs, Vicki Mason, Zoe Brand, Zoe Veness.
-This is a major ADC On Tour project launching in Sydney with a 10-stop national tour to follow.

-Endangered + Extinct: Natalie Rosin features architectural ceramic sculptures depicting lost city buildings that are demolished or under threat by Sydney architecture graduate and ceramicist Natalie Rosin.
+Natalie Rosin: Endangered + Extinct: features architectural ceramic sculptures depicting lost city buildings that have been demolished or are under threat of demolition.

 In July, Australian Design Centre partners with WORKSHOPPED for the fourth year to present WORKSHOPPED21 outstanding prototypes from emerging and established designers in furniture, lighting and objects.
 WORKSHOPPED, now in its third decade, is Australia’s top awards program mentoring industrial designers and championing the manufacturing of Australian design.

 In Object Space, our window gallery on William Street, we will present a further six exhibitions throughout the year.